aehrc/cvt2distilgpt2/README.md

 [1] [Aaron Nicolson, Jason Dowling, and Bevan Koopman, *Improving Chest X-Ray Report Generation by Leveraging Warm-Starting*, Under review (January 2022)](https://arxiv.org/abs/2201.09405)

 ## Help
-If you needd help, please leave an issue and we will get back to you as soon as possible.
+If you need help, please leave an issue and we will get back to you as soon as possible.